Late Entry of Listing & Exclusion – MLS Rule 7.8 and 7.9

 How to Avoid the violation: To help avoid this violation, you must add at least one photo of the exterior structure of the listed property within five calendar days of entering a listing into the MLS, regardless of the listing status.
 If a property is sold within five calendar days of entering the listing into the MLS, it is important that you add at least one exterior structural photo prior to closing the listing.

-This photo requirement does not apply to (1) Land/Lot and business opportunity listings, or (2) listings that are Canceled within five calendar days of entry.
+This photo requirement does not apply to (1) Business opportunity listings, or (2) listings that are Canceled within five calendar days of entry.

 Branded Photos/Media and Copyright Issues – MLS Rule 11.5